molines/ENERGETICS/DOC/grid_making.md

 #### v2.2
  In this file, there were still some unconnected points.
 So I wrote a new tool ([bat_mark_pool.exe](https://github.com/molines/eNATL60/blob/master/TOOLS/bat_mark_pool.f90)) for the tracking of un-connected points.
 The cleaned bathymetry after this last treatment is version 2.2 (`eNATL36_bathy_gebco2014_v2.2.nc`).
 The runoff file was made on the basis of this v2.2 bathymetry ([see more details](./runoff_making.md) )

+#### v2.3
+ This is just v2.2 with  Corner rise seamounts deeper than 800 m

+#### v2.3.1
+ This is v2.3 but with the Greenland coast adapted to fit CREG12 runoff expanded to 1/36.

+#### v3.3
+ This is v2.3 retailed to v3 domain, and with Hudson Bay filled in.
+Some adjustement near open boudaries

+#### v3.3.1
+ This is v2.3.1  retailed to v3 domain, nothing else.

+#### v3.3.2
+ This is v3.3.1 with Hudson Bay filled in and some adjusments near open boudaries. **OPERATIONAL**

 ### Vertical grid

   We wil take 150 levels already tested by P. Colombo.
 The corresponding `namdom` block of namelist is :
+> _Note that we choose a minimum depth of 35m, just like eNATL60, in view of putting tides in the simulation_

   ```
   !-----------------------------------------------------------------------